StrongResearch/isc-demos/README.md

     not necessary for using the ISC.
 2. Click on the menu at the top right of the page and click on **"Settings"**.
 3. At the bottom of the page, click on **"NEW SSH KEY"**.
-4. You will need to generate an RSA key pair by opening terminal and running `ssh-keygen`.
+4. You will need a cryptographic key pair which you can generate by opening a terminal and running `ssh-keygen`.
 When prompted, provide a filename in which to save the key.
 You can also optionally enter a passphrase (or just press enter twice).
 This will generate two files containing your public and private keys.
 Your public key will be saved in the file ending in `.pub`.
-5. Open the file containing the public key.
-The public key file contents should start with `ssh-rsa` and end with `.local`.
-Copy the entire contents of this file and paste into the input field on Control Plane beneath **"Public key contents"**, then click **"SUBMIT NEW SSH PUBLIC KEY"**.
-Note, only RSA public keys are currently supported, reach out to us if this is unsuitable for you.
+5. Open the file containing your public key.
+If you generated your keypair with the instruction above, the public key file contents should start with `ssh-rsa` and end with `.local`.
+Copy the entire contents of this file and paste into the input field on
+    Control Plane beneath **"Public key contents"**, then click **"SUBMIT NEW SSH PUBLIC KEY"**.
-6. When you are returned to the Settings page on Control Plane, click on **"NEW API KEY"**.
+7. Return to the Settings page on Control Plane and click on **"NEW API KEY"**.
 Optionally name your API key.
 If you already have multiple Organisations established, select the Organisation to associate this API key with.
 Click on **"GENERATE NEW API ACCESS TOKEN"**.
 You will be presented with the API Access Token associated with your API key.
     Save a copy of this API Access Token.
 Be careful to save the entire API Access Token, note that some characters will be obscured by the fixed width of the display window.
 For security purposes you will only be shown this API Access Token once and will not be able to access it again, though you can always create a new API Key.
-7. Click on **"Back to Settings"**.
+8. Click on **"Back to Settings"**.
 You should see the new API Key that you just created, and an associated SSH Username.
     You will use the command shown under **"SSH Username"** to connect to the ISC via SSH.
-8. Open terminal and enter the entire the SSH Username command.
+9. Open a terminal and enter the entire the SSH Username command.
 The command should start with `ssh` and end with `@<ip-address>`.
     You should be greeted by the Strong Compute logo and ISC welcome message below.
 This indicates that you have successfully logged into your home directory on the ISC.